tc39/proposal-temporal/docs/duration.md

 The `other` argument is an object with properties denoting a duration, such as `{ hours: 5, minutes: 30 }`, or a `Temporal.Duration` object.

+In order to be valid, the resulting duration must not have fields with mixed signs.
+However, before the result is balanced, it's possible that the intermediate result will have one or more negative fields while the overall duration is positive, or vice versa.
+For example, "4 hours and 15 minutes" minus "2 hours and 30 minutes" results in "2 hours and &minus;15 minutes".
-The `disambiguation` argument tells what to do in the case where the addition results in an out-of-range value:
+The `disambiguation` argument tells what to do in this case, or in the case where the addition results in an out-of-range value:
-- In `constrain` mode (the default), additions that result in a value too large to be represented in a Number are capped at `Number.MAX_VALUE`.
+- In `constrain` mode (the default), additions that result in a value too large to be represented in a Number are capped at `Number.MAX_VALUE`, or `-Number.MAX_VALUE` if out of range in the other direction.
+  Additions resulting in mixed-sign fields will balance those fields with the next-highest field so that all the fields of the result have the same sign.
+- In `balance` mode, if any addition results in a value too large to be represented in a Number, a `RangeError` is thrown.
+  As well, all fields are balanced with the next highest field, no matter if they have mixed signs or not.
 - In `reject` mode, if any addition results in a value too large to be represented in a Number, a `RangeError` is thrown.
+  Otherwise this is the same as `constrain`.

 The fields of the resulting duration are never converted between each other.
 If you need this behaviour, use `Duration.from()` with balance disambiguation, which will convert overly large units into the next highest unit, up to days.